dw943893/baseball_predictor/README.md

-Based on these findings, I recommend adding the following lesser-known hitters who have been above average in the aforementioned offensive categories (runs, hits, walks, and homeruns) in at least one season since 2017.
+Based on these findings, I recommend adding the following lesser-known hitters who have been above average in the aforementioned offensive categories (runs batted in (RBI), hits, walks, and homeruns) in at least one season since 2017.
 I categorized a player as "lesser-known" based on my subjective domain knowledge as a MLB baseball fan.

-- Ryan McMahon (Rockies)
+- Ryan McMahon (Rockies) (Best season from 2017- 2021: 2021, RBI: 86, hits: 134, walks: 59, HR: 23)
-- Yoan Moncada (White Sox)
+- Yoan Moncada (White Sox) (Best season from 2017- 2021: 2019, RBI: 79, hits: 161, walks: 40, HR: 25)
-- Travis Shaw (Red Sox)
+- Travis Shaw (Red Sox) (Best season from 2017- 2021: 2017, RBI 101, hits: 147, walks: 60, HR: 31)

 And adding the following lesser-known starting pitchers who have had better than average ERAs in at least one season since 2017:

-- Cal Quantrill (Guardians)
+- Cal Quantrill (Guardians) (Best season from 2017- 2021: 2021, ERA: 2.89)
-- Logan Webb (Giants)
+- Logan Webb (Giants) (Best season from 2017- 2021: 2021, ERA: 3.03 )
-- Adrian Houser (Brewers)
+- Adrian Houser (Brewers) (Best season from 2017- 2021: 2021, ERA: 3.22)

 For reference, the average number of runs batting in, hits, walks, and homeruns for a player who played in 100 games one of more times within the past 5 seasons is 64 RBI, 100 hits, 46 walks, and 18 homeruns.
 The average ERA of starting pitchers who have started 20 games at least once in the past 5 seasons is 4.11 runs.